Patch My PC / Blog

 The Bottom Line: A Safer, Smarter Way to Handle Admin Rights

-The introduction of Administrator Protection is part of a larger trend of moving away from static and always-on permissions to more dynamic, session-based management of privileges.
+The introduction of Local Administrator Protection is part of a larger trend of moving away from static and always-on permissions to more dynamic, session-based management of privileges.
 It’s a major shift that aligns with modern security practices like Zero Trust, where you never trust a device or user blindly.

 If you want to know more about how this feature operates behind the scenes, including technical details on session isolation and privilege management within some funny-looking DLL files, check out the detailed technical analysis in this blog post here.